pfsw/pf-julea-log4j2/README.md

 # JUnit Log Event Assertion for log4j2 (JULEA-log4j2)

-The purpose of this library is to provide a simple way of tracking log events during the execution of JUnit tests and asserting the existence or non-existence of specific log events in the tests.
+The purpose of this library is to provide a simple way of tracking log events during the execution of JUnit tests and asserting the existence or non-existence of specific log events during the test execution.

 This is usually helpful if functionality gets tested by a unit test that does not return any result that could be directly asserted.
 However, if there is some logging in the tested code it might be an option to ensure that specific log messages have been created